ShovelsAI/shovels-marketing/content/posts/digging-in-1-solar-trends.md

 Maybe other green technologies like [heat pumps](https://techcleanca.com/) are relatively underrated, and ripe for a strong market push?

-> [!Tip]
-> Free Shovels Advice: if you’re a solar supplier or in a solar-adjacent market, now would be **a very good time** to confirm those outbound pipelines are fired up to prepare for the early Fall installation push.
+> **Free Shovels Advice**: if you’re a solar supplier or in a solar-adjacent market, now would be **a very good time** to confirm those outbound pipelines are fired up to prepare for the early Fall installation push.
 >
 > Shovels has in-depth contractor profiles and data that you could use for that very purpose — [reach out today](mailto:sales@shovels.ai)!